-- Feeding - You can help him grow big and strong by giving him a feed with liquid fertiliser once per month in spring and summer.
+Feeding - You can help this plant grow big and strong by feeding with liquid fertiliser once per month in spring and summer.

-- Regular watering - He likes his soil gently moist.
-Give him a drink whenever the top two inches of soil are dry and he’ll be very happy.
+Regular watering - This plant likes its soil gently moist.
+Give it a drink whenever the top two inches of soil are dry and it ’ll be very happy.

-- Most light conditions - He’ll be fine in a shady spot, but equally happy somewhere that gets sun most of the day.
+Most light conditions - The perfect place is in a shady spot, but equally happy somewhere that gets sun most of the day.
 Sun all day might be too much.

-- He’s not the biggest fan of strong wind, so try to keep him sheltered from very stiff breezes.
+Not the biggest fan of strong wind, so try to keep it sheltered from very stiff breezes.